• Study Magic with Me

 (TEA Logo)

-Contained within its pages is a new course – Foundations of Witchcraft – which starts on Monday and is available for £15 one off, or to my Patreon patrons at the £5 and above tiers.
+Contained within its pages is a new course – Foundations of Witchcraft – available here or to my Patreon patrons at the £5 and above tiers.

 (Foundations of Magic – Learn the keys to start practicing The Craft in your own way, from considering theory to casting your first spell.)